xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 $ xpm uninstall --global @xpack-dev-tools/qemu-arm --verbose
 ```

-{% include note.html content="Not yet implemented.
-As a temporary workaround,
-simply remove the `xPacks/@xpack-dev-tools/qemu` folder,
-or one of the versioned subfolders." %}

 ## Manual install

 For all platforms, the **xPack QEMU Arm** binaries are released as portable